lulibrary/puree/README.md

 2.5 |	511

 ## Known limitations
 Pur&#233;e 2.3 introduced POST for the REST module.
-However, markup within the POST response of APIs 59 and 510 can cause XML parsing issues.
-Pure API 511 (and therefore Pur&#233;e 2.5) addresses those issues.
+However, markup within the POST response of Pure APIs 59 and 510 can cause XML parsing issues.
+Pure API 511 addresses those issues.

 Some data which may be affected:
  - research output with a DOI containing <